 - 11% of single women have already picked out their wedding dress.

 - 25% of Brits rate themselves as 10 out of 10 in the bedroom.

 - 10% of men lie about their number of sexual partners at school reunions.

-If you are a fan of the program there is a game you can get and a DVD containing bits too rude for TV.
+If you are a fan of the program there is a game you can get.
+If you like to keep DVD collections you’ll also find DVDs at your local DVD seller containing bits too rude for TV.

 More About The Show

 8 Out Of 10 Cats is a quiz show that consists of 2 teams being asked multiple questions about recent opinion polls and statistics.
 The show has been airing since the 3rd of June in 2005, with many series being recommissioned.

 Where does the name come from?
 The show name itself originated from an old advertisement about Whiskas cat food, in which they say that 8 out of 10 cats prefer to eat the Whiskas brand of pet food.

 Jimmy Carr is the current host of the panel show.
 The two teams in this show are each composed of one team captain and two guest celebrities.
 Sean Lock was one of the most popular captains.
 Jon Richardson has also been a very successful and popular team captain.
 Previously Dave Spikey and Jason Manford have also taken the captains seat.